 Sintra was key to our choice of Portugal as a destination when we decided on the location for our first family trip.
-Our eldest son C was just four months old when we made the journey across the Atlantic from Toronto to Lisbon and we were anxious to see how a little one would affect our approach to world travel.
+Our eldest son C was just four months old when we made the journey across the Atlantic from Toronto to Lisbon with kids and we were anxious to see how a little one would affect our approach to world travel.

 A little bit about Sintra, Portugal

 Table of Contents

 Sintra, nestled in the Sintra Mountains in Southern Portugal, about 33 km from Lisbon, contains two cities: Queluz and Agualva-Cacém.
 It’s known for its Romantic architecture that led to its classification as a UNESCO World Heritage Site.
 While calling Sintra a “town” may be a bit of a misnomer as it does have a population in excess of 800,000 people, the historic area of Sintra will make you forget the outside world in an instant.
 It has a long and incredible history as a human settlement, dating back to the early Paleolithic period, however it was the tumultuous period between 50 B.C. when the city was granted status within the Roman Galeria and 1109 A.D. when Count Henry reconquered the Castle of Sintra from the Moors that helped shaped the incredible range of sites and architecture within the city.